vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/building-a-container.md

 This Dockerfile tells the Docker build process to use the `ubuntu:18.04` container image as a base and to copy the current directory from the local filesystem to `/app` within the filesystem of the container that we're building.
 The `RUN` command then runs the command to build the application within the context of the container image.
 Finally, the `ENTRYPOINT` instruction defines the command to run when the container is started.
 In this case, when the container is started, the executable at `/app/my-app` is launched by default.
 Users may override this entry point on the command line or through Kubernetes Pod specifications.

+One thing to note is that the separation between base image and your code makes a couple things easier.
+First, you can create a image containing only the dependencies that you need, reducing the security risk that could be inadvertently introduced by maintaining an entire system of dependencies when only a small fraction are every used.
+Second, using a common base image among applications means that you're maintaining those dependencies in one place.
+If you build many Java applications and there's a security vulnerability in the JVM for example, now you only need to update your base image and point your application container to build off of that one image.

 With that basic understanding, let's look at a more specific example.
 In this case, this Dockerfile is used to run a Spring Boot application:

 ```dockerfile